loki344/ml-starter/docs/customization/README.md

     {"id": idOfCreatedPrediction, "rating": userRating }

     ```
-   This is an example for the Iris-PMML example from this repository.
+   This is an example for the Iris-PMML example from this repository.<br>
    index.html
     ```html
     <!DOCTYPE html>